-Brussels sprout and apple slaw made with siggi’s spiced apple yogurt is a healthy, make-ahead holiday side dish you'll want to eat all season long!
+My Brussels sprouts and apple slaw is made with siggi's spiced apple yogurt.
+It's a tasty make-ahead holiday side dish you'll want to eat all season long!

 Have you ever thought what Thanksgiving would be without the sides?
 It would literally be “turkey day”.
 Bor-ing.
 I do love the turkey, but I also adore all of the sides.
 Especially the stuffing.
 I would die without stuffing.

 The problem is, those sides take so much time to make.
 And they require extremely careful planning and precise timing so they’re ready just as the turkey has rested for the appropriate amount of time.
 And most importantly, they require oven space.
 Precious oven space -- that most of us don't have.